Frecklebelly madtom

 The frecklebelly madtom (Noturus munitus) is a species of fish in the family Ictaluridae endemic to the United States.
 Madtoms are in the genus Noturus, which is a group of catfish prevalent in North America.
+In 2023, the Upper Coosa River distinct population segment (DPS) of N. munitus was listed as federally threatened under the Endangered Species Act of 1973.

 Description

 The frecklebelly madtom is a robust, boldly patterned member of the monophyletic saddled madtom subgenus Rabida.
 Historically, the population thrived in large rivers in the Mobile Basin and Pearl River drainages in the southeastern United States.
 However, it is currently limited to the Coastal Plain rivers.
 The species lives exclusively in medium to large rivers free of sedimentation and over gravel shoals.
 They spawn between June and August while producing 50 to 75 mature eggs in a single clutch.

 All madtom species, including N. munitus have experienced decline since the 1950s due to channelization, gravel mining, dredging, and siltation, which reduce the ability for the species to properly breed and survive.